Card Summary Table

 |Total spent: $25,000||Total miles received: 75,000|

-Considering the annual fee is $150, you’d need to spend a minimum of $7,500 each year on the card just to offset the fee.
+Considering the annual fee is $150 (waived first year), you’d need to spend a minimum of $7,500 each year on the card just to offset the fee.
 That’s because spending $7,500 earns 2 miles per dollar spent and equates to 15,000 miles, which would be worth $150 in travel credit.

 When you reach $15,000 in spending, you’ll have earned 30,000 miles plus a bonus of 15,000 loyalty miles.
 That’s $450 in travel value and $300 more value than the cost of the annual fee.